// Adventure / Multi-Sport · Banglamung · ฿฿฿

-🔗 Official Website
+Website

 Overview

-Bira Circuit is Thailand's first FIA-standard motor racing track — a 2.410-kilometer permanent motor and motorbike racing circuit on a 65-acre property 15 kilometers northeast of Pattaya, opened in 1986 and named in honor of Prince Birabongse Bhanudej Bhanubandh — Thailand's first Formula 1 racing driver.
+Bira Circuit is Thailand's first FIA-standard motor racing track — a 2.410-kilometre permanent motor and motorbike racing circuit on a 65-acre property 15 kilometres northeast of Pattaya, opened in 1986 and named in honor of Prince Birabongse Bhanudej Bhanubandh — Thailand's first Formula 1 racing driver.
 The circuit is genuinely historic: it was the first venue in Thailand to meet Fédération Internationale de l'Automobile (FIA) standards, paving the way for Asian Formula 2000 hosting since 1997, the South East Asia Touring Car Zone Challenge (SEATCZC) since 1992, and decades of regional motor racing competition.

 The 2.41 km track is twisty and bumpy with elevation changes and two chicanes plus a fast downhill double-apex corner — providing a technical driving challenge that tests both car setup and driver skill.
 The facility includes 30 pit garages for race cars, a control tower, medical centre, meeting rooms, and a grandstand and spectator area accommodating up to 30,000 people — putting it in the regional motorsports tier alongside major Asian circuits.